Carpal tunnel syndrome | Mate kāwititanga o te ringa

 • Pain medication such as paracetamol may provide relief.

-Treatment for severe symptoms
+Treatment for prolonged or severe symptoms

 Apps reviewed by Healthify